Search the Health Library

 For decades, researchers have dreamed of finding ways to block those deceptive signals and to unleash the body’s immune system to attack cancers.
 Like most lines of cancer research, this one has been filled with dead ends and unexpected frustrations.
 But in the last several years, thanks in part to a tenacious team of Hopkins scientists and clinicians, cancer immunotherapy has begun to bear new fruit.
 Some of the most promising immunotherapy breakthroughs have come in the treatment of melanoma—a type of cancer for which new techniques have desperately been needed, since most patients don’t respond to traditional cytotoxic chemotherapy.

-“When we see patients with advanced melanoma today, we have a whole different attitude,” says William H. Sharfman, an associate professor of oncology and dermatology, and director of cutaneous oncology at Johns Hopkins.
+“When we see patients with advanced melanoma today, we have a whole different attitude,” says William H. Sharfman, an associate professor of oncology and dermatology and director of cutaneous oncology at the Kimmel Cancer Center.
 “We’re no longer talking about limited options and a low chance of survival.
 We really have several options now that could potentially put a patient in a long remission.
 It’s a different world than it was even a couple of years ago.”

 That would be welcome news to the roughly 76,000 Americans who will be diagnosed with melanoma in 2014.
 (Nearly 10,000 Americans die of the disease in a typical year.)
 When detected early, melanoma can be successfully treated with surgery.
 But Stage IV melanoma—that is, melanoma that has metastasized to distant organs—carries a median survival time of just six to nine months.
 Sharfman hopes that the treatments that have emerged in the last five years will provide a new outlook for patients with advanced melanoma.